harsha-miryala/interval_tree/README.md

 x[d] y[d] - interval d<br />

 In the query operation for searching overlapping interval,<br />
-only one interval which is first available is printed .
+only one interval which overalps with it is printed .

 The impementation can also be done using Red black trees or AVL trees